aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-databar-aspect-ratio-customization/_index.md

 ### 4. Where can I find more tutorials and examples for Aspose.BarCode for .NET?

-You can explore a wide range of tutorials and examples in the [official documentation](https://reference.aspose.com/barcode/net/).
+You can explore a wide range of tutorials and examples in the [documentation](https://reference.aspose.com/barcode/net/).

 ### 5. How do I obtain a temporary license for Aspose.BarCode for .NET?